Saviour Machine I: Reception

 According to Eric Clayton, a certain line in the song "Legion" was partially responsible for Saviour Machine I being banned from Christian book stores throughout the United States in the summer of 1993, only weeks after its release.
-The song's lyrics deal with apocalyptical themes about the rise of the Beast with a gothic horror approach.
+The song's lyrics deal with apocalyptic themes about the rise of the Beast with a gothic horror approach.
 Because of the controversy surrounding "Legion" in particular, Saviour Machine I is still not distributed in the United States as of today.
 As a statement to this, since 1993 whenever the band has performed live, Eric Clayton has worn the flag of United States during the performance of "Legion".

 Unlike the reception in the United States, Saviour Machine I achieved more notice in the Europe.
 Few gothic metal albums like this existed in the early 1990s, and Saviour Machine I is considered as some kind of landmark in that genre especially in the Christian metal movement.
 The British magazine Cross Rhythms rated the album a nine out of ten, opining that it was slightly better than the follow-up release, Saviour Machine II.
 Rock Hard rated the album a full ten-out-of-ten as they could not find a mediocre song on the album.
 In 2005, Saviour Machine I was ranked number 329 in Rock Hard magazine's book The 500 Greatest Rock & Metal Albums of All Time.
 Stefan Lang from Powermetal.de, in a retrospective review, considered the album one of the best from the 1990s.
 Also in a retrospective review, Tom Kernbichler of Darkscene.at lavished praise on the album, citing the band as the last revolutionary musical revelation in their life.

 The album was re-released on Massacre Records in 1996 with different packaging.